flmnt/pantam/README.md

 _NB: If you turn `debug` on then `reload` is on by default._

+_NB: Pantam looks for a `PANTAM_ENV` environment variable when serving the application and defaults to `development` if no variable is set._

 ### Production

 To serve your microservice in production use: